 There are wide-angle zooms (10mm-24mm), telephoto zooms, and some special zoom lenses that cover wide-angle to telephoto (18-140mm).

-Here is the more detailed categorization of them:
+Here is a more detailed categorization of them:

-These types of lens are targeted primarily at landscape photographers.
+These types of lenses are targeted primarily at landscape photographers.

 They have short focal lengths, usually 35mm or shorter.

 However, if the focal length is shorter than 24mm the lens will be classified as ultra-wide, a greater option for landscape photographers.

 The normal focal length is around 50mm.

 Photographers will often use the standard lens to shoot street, candid, and portrait shots.

 Usually, the telephoto lens covers a small portion of a shot/scene.
 These types of lenses are often used to take flattering photos of subjects or scenes that are far away.

 Photographers still debate about when the telephoto lens starts and ends.
 I’d say that telephoto lenses start at focal lengths above 85mm and end around the 135mm mark.